Sharing is caring!

 Tim, baby and I were led to the couch where little V latched for the first time.
 As soon as she was born she had been sticking her tongue way out, rooting around, so she was thrilled to finally be placed on the boob.
 I did have two first degree tears, nothing major, so I was stitched up while nursing Violet.
 The Midwives and Doula cleaned up, made sure I ate, drank, and peed and after a lot of skin-to-skin and nursing it was time for Violet to have a more thorough checkup.
 She weighed in at 8lbs and was 20.5” long.
 She was very alert and passed her tests with flying colors.
 I nursed her while she got her vitamin K shot and with that the birth team left us to settle in as our new family of three.

 Birthing Violet was hands-down the most intense experience of my life.
 But I have to say in full honesty that I did not feel pain during the process.
 Not even during transformation or crowning.
 I felt a lot of pressure, and was sometimes overwhelmed by the energy in my body, but both during and in reflecting on the birth I would not describe any of it as painful.
 It was a level of intensity that required me to let go and trust my body completely and I’m beyond grateful that I had taken the time to learn about natural childbirth and how normal it really is.
-I’m also grateful for the Hypnobabies training that gave me the tools I needed to stay relaxed and focused.
+I’m also grateful for the Hypnobabies hypnosis training that gave me the tools I needed to stay in hypnosis, relaxed and focused.